 In this report, it is recommended that a bilingual system of education be introduced at the secondary level, with selected subjects taught in English and others in the mother tongue/first language, viz.
 Sinhala and Tamil.
 Furthermore, it is recommended that the MOI in primary school (Grades 1-5) should be the student's mother tongue, and teaching the mother tongue should be made compulsory from Grade 1 in International Schools, where the MOI is English.
-There are short term recommendations for Grades 1-5 primary education and for Grades 6-11 secondary education and also, medium term recommendations for Grades 6-11 proposing bilingual medium of instruction in the report.
+There are short term recommendations for Grades 1-5 primary education and for Grades 6-11 secondary education in the report.
 Longer-term policy recommendations for Grades 6-11 secondary education for bilingual medium of instruction are too specified in the report.

 National Education Policy Framework (NEPF)2023-2033 is the guiding document for any future transformation in education and the NEC has performed based on the policy statement 6.2 of the framework.
 It clearly says that the 'Medium of Instruction in General Education shall be reviewed and modified to enable education completely or partially in the English medium in any school as a priority'.
 NEC believes that this report will fulfil the requirement of the new education transformation recommended by the NEPF on MOI.
-As the Chairman of the NEC, I am pleased to present the final draft of the report on Medium of Instruction in Schools in Sri Lanka.
+As the Chairman of the NEC, I am pleased to present the final report on Medium of Instruction in Schools in Sri Lanka.